-Visit Aberthaw Beach
+Visit Aberthaw Beach (Limpert Bay)

-Did you know?
+Aberthaw Beach is ideal for leisurely walks, wildlife watching, and enjoying the natural surroundings.
 To the east of the beach you can find the Aberthaw Lime Works in operation from 1888 to 1926, now a derelict, Grade II Listed Building.

 The beach is is a well known and popular sea fishing destination, popular with anglers.
 There are no facilities on the beach but in the village nearby stop in at the The Blue Anchor Inn a traditional thatched pub established in 1380.